chetan6780/Complete-Preparation/GFG_other/Dynamic_Programming/AV17_minDelToMakePalindrome.md

 - LPS is inverly proportional to the number of deletions required.
 - If we can find longest palindromic sequence, we can say len_of_string - LPS will be minimum deletions required.

+### Mark: This Question is also known - Minimun number of insertion to make palindrome

+- minimum number of deletions == minimum number of insertions

 ### Code

 ```cpp